Be prepared to serve the diverse pastoral needs of the Church through the University

 Additional MPM concentrations may be designed with the consultation and express prior

-written approval of the student's advisor and the dean.
+written approval of the student's advisor and the graduate director.

 Master of Pastoral Ministry Degree Requirements: